Last Updated on November 16, 2020

 Small Towns in Western North Carolina

-You might think that all of these small towns are near Asheville, but more than a few of them are at least a couple of hours away.
+You might think that all of these small towns in North Carolina’s west are near Asheville, but more than a few of them are at least a couple of hours away.
 Those that are within two hours were included in our guide to day trips from Asheville.

 Our first walk through small-town North Carolina takes us to Banner Elk.
 The downtown sits in a valley between two ski resorts, which bring in quite a few people from all around.
 We came to check out Apple Hill Farm and learned more about an awesome agritourism business from owner Lee Rankin.